cpausmit/FiBS/README.md

 FiBS is very simple batch system which uses a locking mechanism as batch manager and engines that freely request a lock to pull there work of a list which is stored in a file.
 The task the batch manager executes has a configuration file and an initialization file and will be excuted using the entries in the provided list.

 This system is extremely simple but of course has many limitations.
 It is ideal to execute a large number of parallel tasks that do not require a lot of resources and can run in parallel on machines that are busy with more heavy computing.
-Transfering files is an ideal task for FiBS.
+Transferring files is an ideal task for FiBS.

 ## Prerequisits